mantil-io/template-presigned-s3-upload/README.md

 ## Generating presigned S3 upload url

-To generate presigned S3 upload url for your file you will need to make a request to function API endpoint specifiying name the file will have in your bucket.
+To generate presigned S3 upload url for your file you will need to make a request to function API endpoint specifying name the file will have in your bucket in the request body.
+You can make a request either directly through endpoint URL outlined in the section above or with `mantil invoke`.

 ```
 mantil invoke upload -d "name_of_the_file"